codam-coding-college/MLX42/README.md

 > **Note**: For Codam, GLFW is already installed on the IMacs.

+> **Note**: During the linking stage, the flag to link GLFW can either be: -lglfw3 or -lglfw depending on your system.

 2. Compile your program with the library:
 	- For: [MacOS](#for-macos)
 	- For: [Linux](#for-linux)